U-Night/FrostHorn/ASSETS_LICENSE.md

 # FrostHorn Game Assets License
 **Version 1.0** | *Effective: 10/04/2025*

-Copyright (C) 2025 FrostHorn's Game Studio
+Copyright (C) 2025 U-Night

 ## Overview
-All graphical, audio, and other creative assets (collectively referred to as the "Assets") contained within the `/assets` directory and any subdirectories thereof are the exclusive intellectual property of FrostHorn's Game Studio.
+All graphical, audio, and other creative assets (collectively referred to as the "Assets") contained within the `/assets` directory and any subdirectories thereof are the exclusive intellectual property of U-Night ("FrostHorn's Game Studio").
 These Assets are distinct from the software code and are subject to the following specific terms and conditions.

 ## Limited Permission Grant
 By accessing these Assets, you are granted a limited, non-transferable permission to: